yu2scalar/demo-316/LOAD_TEST_REQUIREMENTS.md

 1. Record the exception details to `sct_error` table with:
    - `pk`: Same as the failed operation
    - `ck`: Same as the failed operation
+   - `exception_at`: Current timestamp (part of clustering key)
    - `exception`: Exception message and stack trace
-   - `exceptionAt`: Current timestamp
 2. Wait for `exceptionRetryInterval` milliseconds
 3. Continue with the next operation
+4. Multiple exceptions for the same PK/CK will create separate records with different timestamps
-4. Do not terminate the entire load test
+5. Do not terminate the entire load test

 ### 3. Operation Execution Logic